-A simple free-catch urine analysis system for early detection, diagnosis and monitoring of canine bladder cancer.
+A simple free-catch urine analysis system for diagnosis and monitoring of canine transitional cell carcinoma/urothelial carcinoma- the most common form of canine bladder cancer.

 This year in the US, approximately 80,000 dogs will be diagnosed with canine transitional cell carcinoma (TCC) of the urinary tract, also known as urothelial carcinoma (UC).
 The disease affects the bladder, urethra, and kidneys of male and female dogs and also the prostate of males.
 Symptoms include straining to urinate, repeated frequent attempts to urinate, blood in the urine, and repeated bacterial infection.

 TCC/UC accounts for an estimated 1-2% of all cancer cases diagnosed in dogs, and can affect any breed; however the disease shows remarkably elevated incidence in several popular breeds.
 These, when combined, account for over a third of all diagnosed TCC/UC cases in purebred dogs.
 High-risk breeds include the American Eskimo Dog, Australian Cattle Dog, Australian Shepherd, Beagle, Bichon Frise, Border Collie, Parson Russell Terrier, Lhasa Apso, Rat Terrier, Russell Terrier, Scottish Terrier, Shetland Sheepdog, West Highland White Terrier, and Wire Fox Terrier.